Brunch & Batter

 How to serve fried eggs

-Looking for new ways to serve your parmesan chili crisp fried eggs?
+Looking for new ways to serve your Parmesan chili crisp fried eggs?
 There are countless ways to enjoy your new fried friend.
 They make a great breakfast, lunch, or dinner.

 • Add to grits, just like I did here.